tsj7ww/portfolio/README.md

 # Portfolio
 <p align="center"><img src="./assets/profile_pic.png" alt="profile_pic" width="100"/></p>

-Hi, my name is Trevor Jordan and I currently work at a Bank focusing on Strategy & Analytics, with previous experience as a Data Analyst in Operations and Marketing.
-I studied Economics at UVA and concentrated in both Industrial Organization and Public Policy, with lots of coursework in Psychology, Statistics, and Math.
+Hi, my name is Trevor Jordan and I currently work in strategy & analytics at a bank, with previous experience as a data analyst in operations and marketing.
+I studied economics at UVA and concentrated in both industrial organization and public policy, with lots of coursework in psychology, statistics, and math.
 I also enjoy learning about technology and computer science in my free time.
 <br><br>

 ## Projects